National Collegiate Student Loan Trusts Consumer Actions

 In addition, the National Collegiate Trusts and Transworld allegedly have employed illegal tactics later in the state-court litigation process-specifically, using false or deceptive affidavits to obtain default judgments.
 The CFPB found that the Transworld employees or agents who fill out affidavits filed on behalf of National Collegiate Trusts have falsely attested to personal knowledge of (1) the account records and the consumer’s debt, and (2) the chain of assignments establishing entitlement to sue.
 In fact, these individuals robosign the affidavits without reviewing any such evidence.

-Frank llp's recently filed class action lawsuits allege that the Defendants' misconduct amounted to violations of, among other law, the Fair Debt Collection Practices Act ("FDCPA") and the New York General Business Law ("GBL").
+The claims on behalf of the class in this case allege that the Defendants’ misconduct amounted to violations of, among other law, the Fair Debt Collection Practices Act (“FDCPA”) and the New York General Business Law (“GBL”).

 Contact: